functional-script/fscript/README.md

 # You can also specify generics in the fonction
 # call (same syntax as typescript)
-get<TypeOf user, 'firstname', String> user, 'firstname'
+get:TypeOf user, 'firstname', String: user, 'firstname'

 type Collection = {
   [String] :: Number